Picking the perfect Japanese dog name for a pet as precious as this may not be something you can do in a jiffy.

 In the Japanese language, the word means brave.

-Therefore, Isamu is a fitting name for a valiant dog that is bold, confident, and highly protective about you and your family.
+Therefore, Isamu is a fitting name for a valiant dog that is bold, confident, and highly protective of you and your family.

 In Japanese, Haruki is the word to describe a shining star.